Home > Bread > Kalamata Olive and Onion Bread

 • Coat the inside of a medium bowl with olive oil.
 Set aside.

-• In a small bowl, add the chopped olives, onions and oregano.
-Mix to combine and set aside.
+• In a small bowl, stir together the chopped olives, onions and oregano.

-• In a small liquid measuring cup, add 1/4 cup of the water and the yeast.
+• In a small liquid measuring cup, add 1/4 cup of water and the yeast.
 Sprinkle a pinch of sugar on top.
-Stir and set aside until the yeast becomes foamy.
-About 5-8 minutes.
+Stir and set aside until the yeast becomes foamy – about 5 to 8 minutes.

 • In the mixing bowl of your stand mixer fitted with the dough hook, add the flour, salt, olive oil, half of the remaining water and the foamy yeast mixture.
 Mix on low speed until the ingredients are just combined, then turn up the speed to medium-high.
 Continue to add the remaining water a little at a time, until all of the flour has been picked up from the sides of the bowl.
 You may need more or less water.